Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week9.md

 Once the above had been configured, builds would fail with permission errors.

-Logs showed the CodeBuild role was not authorised to perform various tasks required to build successfully.
+Logs showed the CodeBuild role was not authorized to perform various tasks required to build successfully.
 The CodeBuild role had to be granted permission to perform build-related roles.

 - Added this for a guide to unset your environment variables on Gitpod workspace just in case this would be helpful to someone
   - How to unset env vars in Gitpod